-Prior research finds that uncertainty shocks have a limited impact on unemployment rates in the canonical search framework (Schaal, 2017).
-I contribute to the literature by empirically identifying an additional risk premium channel of uncertainty shocks using micro-level layoff data.
-I then build a novel search model that aligns with this empirical evidence by incorporating financial and labor contracting frictions.
-Given the two frictions, the model shows that uncertainty shocks have a large impact on unemployment rates.
-This is largely because firms, with limited ability to hedge against idiosyncratic risks, are averse to taking on the commitment to employment when uncertainty is high.
-My model further provides a fresh perspective on evaluating labor market stabilization policies.
+Prior research finds that uncertainty shocks have a limited impact on unemployment rates within the canonical search framework (Schaal, 2017).
+Building on this, I first empirically identify the additional risk premium channel of uncertainty shocks using micro-level data of layoffs.
+I then construct a novel search model that can replicate the empirical evidence by incorporating financial and labor contracting frictions.
+Given the two frictions, I find that uncertainty shocks have a large impact on unemployment rates.
+This is primarily because firms, with limited ability to hedge against idiosyncratic risks, are averse to committing to employment during periods of high uncertainty.
+Furthermore, my model offers new insights into evaluating labor market stabilization policies.